 2. Check out the light requirements.

 Once you have your plant at home, look at it’s plant tag and read what kind of light it requires.
 Place your new plant baby in a location that matches its ideal lighting needs.
-Typically, the amount of sun a plant receives inside your home is the biggest reason why a plant does not grow well, so be sure to place your plants in the best location possible.
+Typically, the amount of sun a plant receives inside your home is the biggest reason why a plant does not grow well.
+So be sure to place your plants in the best location possible.
+You need an easy plant win and putting your plants in their ideal lighting situation is key.

 If your home does not get a lot of natural sun, don’t pick a plant that demands direct sunlight.
 Unfortunately, you need to have plants that work with your current lighting situation.

-If you notice your plant is looking very lanky or that it’s leaves are gradually getting pale, it may be a sign that it’s not getting enough sunlight and should be moved closer to a window.
+If you notice your plant is looking very lanky or that it’s leaves are gradually getting pale or yellow, it may be a sign that it’s not getting enough sunlight and should be moved closer to a window.

 All plants need to have drainage to allow the water to follow through and out of the pot.
 Make sure the pots you pick have a drainage hole, to avoid root rot (this happens when the roots sit in excess water for a long time).